TextControl/txtextcontrol-reportingcloud-php/README.md

 ## Install Using Composer

-Install the ReportingCloud PHP SDK in your project is using [Composer](http://getcomposer.org):
+Install the ReportingCloud PHP SDK in your project using [Composer](http://getcomposer.org):

 ```bash
 composer require textcontrol/txtextcontrol-reportingcloud:^2.0